dlxiii/config/README.md

-# To research student in Sasaki Lab
+# To research students in Sasaki Lab

 Please read this document before you clone the git.